gkontogiannhs/matplotlib-tutorial/README.md

 **but also, the meaning behind the plots and how to manipulate them to extract valuable meaning from the data.**
 ## How to study?
-**You are higly encouraged to clone this repo, run each notebook locally at the order shown and play around with them.**
+**You are higly encouraged to clone this repo, run each notebook locally at the order shown and play around with them.
+Basic comments will guide your studing but please keep in mind that this tutorial is meant to be taught face to face.
+Cheers!**